 The natural person’s incomes are classified as general income and savings income.
 Capital gains on investments and properties are considered savings income.

-The tax rate that must pay Spanish residents in 2018 for this gains depends on the obtained benefit, that must be applied to the next table:
+The tax rate that must pay Spanish residents for these gains depends on the obtained benefit, that must be applied to the next table:

 The value of the capital gain is obtained from the difference between the value of the transfer and the acquisition value, which are not more than the sale and purchase price, and may be entitled to the consideration of certain expenses inherent to said operations.